 Coeliac UK believe that the prescription of gluten free staple foods is an essential NHS service for people clinically diagnosed with coeliac disease.
 Unfortunately, not every area in England supports the prescribing of gluten free staples.

 We want you to feel comfortable talking about gluten free prescriptions with your healthcare provider and suggest looking at our guidelines and taking a copy of our Prescribable Products List to your GP.
-Then you can discuss which gluten free staple foods are available to you and understand more about their decision making.
+Then, you can discuss which gluten free staple foods are available to you and understand more about their decision making.
 Learn more about the arguments for prescribing.

 You could also speak with your local dietitian, as they are best placed to advise you on individual nutritional requirements, especially if you're finding it difficult to follow the gluten free diet.

 Stay in touch

-If you are affected by the prescribing policy implemented in your area, we need to hear from you.
-Your views can be vital in our correspondence with the local Clinical Commissioning Group or other commissioning body.
+If you are affected by the prescribing policy implemented in your area, we would like to hear from you.
+Your views can be vital in our correspondence with the local Integrated Care Board or other policy makers.